 From patrolling the streets to painting houses, drones have become the most innovative invention of the decade.
 Now, the drone industry steps on another milestone after a contract worth 77 million Euros was given to TEKEVER’s AR5 UAS.
-The sole purpose of the contract is for drone mapping and maritime surveillance.
+The sole purpose of the contract is for mapping and maritime surveillance drones tasks.

 CLS has been providing satellite based services to EMSA for many years, and we now have the opportunity to complement these services with a drone-based capability.

 The announcement of the contract was made at the recent Paris Air Show.
 The European Maritime Safety Agency (EMSA) chose TEKEVER’s AR5 UAS as the first drone system to do maritime surveillance and environmental monitoring in Europe.

 The 77 million Euro contract is designed to give UAS-based maritime services in support of environmental protection activities and the EU Coastguard.

 TEKEVER is one of Europe’s major manufacturers of unmanned systems.
 Today, the systems of TEKEVER drones are being deployed by numerous security, safety, and defense forces around the world.